Peaceful Black Lives Matter Protests Continue in San Diego County for 6th Day - Times of San Diego

-A group of protesters gathered outside Chula Vista Community Park Thursday afternoon, one of several demonstrations Thursday throughout San Diego County to honor the memory of George Floyd and demand racial equity in the nation’s policing.
+Protesters gathered peacefully Thursday in Chula Vista, Oceanside and downtown San Diego for the sixth day of demonstrations throughout San Diego County to honor the memory of George Floyd and demand racial equity in the nation’s policing.

 Support Times of San Diego's growth